When was the last time you went to the dentist?

-If you click on the Reports tab in Monitor Backlinks, you can see the “Top Linked Pages” report about halfway down.
-This report tells you, in an easy-to-read graph, which pages on your site are earning you the most backlinks.
+If you click on the Link Analysis tab in Monitor Backlinks, you can see the “Top Linked” report.
+This tells you, in an easy-to-read graph, which pages on your site are earning you the most backlinks.

 These are the pages to focus on in your health check.
 Update the content and replace out-of-date information to continue drawing in new links.

 Your SEO health check should always include an analysis of how your pages rank for their targeted keywords.
 If a page is ranking lower than before, dive in to find out what the issue is and bring that ranking back up.